kiriri/comfy-code/README.md

 `npm i comfy-code`

-If you do not have ts-node and typescript installed globally, install it locally
+If you do not have tsx, ts-node and typescript installed globally, install them locally

-`npm i -D ts-node typescript`
+`npm i -D tsx typescript ts-node`

 Make sure your ComfyUI Server instance is running.
 Then generate ComfyUI Typescript classes (you will need to run this command every time you install new Nodes in ComfyUI)